patterns-app/patterns-devkit/README.md

 ### Streams

 Datablock `streams` connect nodes in the pipe graph.
-By default each node's output is a simple stream of datablocks.
-These streams can be modified though with stream `operators`:
+By default every node's output is a simple stream of datablocks, consumed by one or more other downstream nodes.
+These streams can be modified though with stream **operators**:

 ```python
 from snapflow import node